Innovation for Sustainable Growth in the Pork Sector

 Objective: This project will build on previous cluster research to investigate the impacts of specific dietary inclusions, including higher levels of amino acid lysine, on pre-farrowing mammary development and post-farrowing milk production and piglet growth.
 Anticipated outcomes include a new phase-feeding and management strategy targeting increased late gestation mammogenesis and lactation milk yield, leading to heavier piglet birthweights, greater piglet survival, and growth performance.
 This will lead to greater profitability as well as environmental benefits such as reduced nitrogen.

-Altering sow microbiome to promote sow productivity and health and performances of piglet
+Altering sow microbiome to promote sow productivity and health and performances of piglets.

 Project Lead: Frédéric Guay, University of Laval